Sabrinas Organizing

 Tip for cleaning water oak counter stains:

-• I do not know if you have heard this, I have personally not tried it yet since I have not had the chance to, but I heard that people use Brazil nuts to clean water rings from their oak countertops.
-Rub a Brazil nut on the stain and it should disappear, so you can try that next time your oak table has a water ring and you have Brazil nuts lying around.
+• I do not know if you have heard this, but I have personally not tried it yet since I have not had the chance to, but I heard that people use Brazil nuts to clean water rings from their oak countertops.
+Rub a Brazil nut on the stain, and it should disappear so that you can try that next time your oak table has a water ring and you have Brazil nuts lying around.

 Tips for cleaning a variety of other stains on oak counters: